smapiot/piral/src/packages/piral-preact/README.md

 This is a plugin that only has a peer dependency to `piral-core`.
 What `piral-preact` brings to the table is a set of Pilet API extensions that can be used with `piral` or `piral-core`.

+The set includes an Preact converter for any component registration, as well as a `fromPreact` shortcut and a `PreactExtension` component.

 By default, these API extensions are not integrated in `piral`, so you'd need to add them to your Piral instance.
-The set includes an Preact converter for any component registration, as well as a `fromPreact` shortcut and a `PreactExtension` component.

 ## Documentation

 The following functions are brought to the Pilet API.

-(tbd)
+### `fromPreact()`

+Transforms a standard Preact component into a component that can be used in Piral, essentially wrapping it with a reference to the corresponding converter.

+### `PreactExtension`

+The extension slot component to be used in Preact component.

 ## Setup and Bootstrapping